zeebe-io/zeebe-chaos/chaos-days/blog/2021-11-24-Worker-count-should-not-impact-performance/index.md

 ## Further Analysis

-We will create a separate bug issue to document our findings and reference it here.
+We created a bug issue to analyze and fix this weakness [#8267](https://github.com/camunda-cloud/zeebe/issues/8267).